To a 10th of a degree with pinpoint accuracy: Infrared LED-heated measuring chamber for moving, fluid samples by Solectrix

-Intelligent temperature regulation without an expensive Peltier element, plus energy-free measuring with data readout via RF - these are the strengths of the new measurement chamber for moving, fluid samples developed by Solectrix GmbH from Nürnberg.
+Intelligent temperature control without an expensive Peltier element and contactless measuring with data readout via RF – these are the strengths of the LED-heated measuring chamber for moving, fluid samples developed by Solectrix.

-The temperature is regulated via individually controlled infra-red LEDs, which enables a far more constant temperature level in the disc than with conventional heating systems.
-The result is an temperature accuracy of ±0.35 °C at 7500 rpm.
+Regulation of the fluid’s temperature is realized via individually controlled infrared LEDs, which enables a far more consistent temperature level within the sample than with conventional heating systems.
+The result is a temperature accuracy of ±0.35 °C at 7500 rpm.